 Like many good Google ad examples, the description of the ad is fairly short but gets straight to the point.
 “Find the perfect wall art for your home” indicates that they have a huge selection of posters that will please everyone.
 The description then follows up with “printed just for you here in Europe” which is another good trust factor as it will be coming from somewhere nearby and not China.
 This gives potential customers, even more, confidence to shop with them.

 At the bottom of the ad, they list several styles of posters that they sell including animals, florals, maps & cities, as well as typography.
 Although these are not site extension links, they still give the user a good idea of what products they offer.

-Combining the various trust factors and high rating, this ad is an excellent example of how to get users to convert.
+Combining the various trust factors and high rating, this search ad is an excellent example of how to get users to convert.

 9. Argos: Confront Any User’s Suspicions